 By far the biggest complaint we hear of is from our students who work with other students who are not trained by us and they insist as the practitioner to offer their advice during their EFT sessions.
 A poorly created or prematurely practitioner offered “re-frame” (when the SUDs is above a 3) aka “positive tapping” ends up feeling like the practitioner’s opinion and it needs to stay out of your sessions.
 We don’t even teach reframing (other than Sneaking Away) until level 3 for many reasons and feel that new practitioners need to master the material in level 1-2 first.
 If your student practitioner has not taken level 3 then again you owe it to yourself, as well as everyone that practitioner will eventually work with, to ask them to refrain.

-- Bringing you the concepts of resistance or self-sabotage with your swap partner (or client for that matter)
+- Be mindful when you bring up the concept of resistance or self-sabotage with your swap partner (or client for that matter)

 We spend a lot of time in mentoring and in workshops discussing the do’s and don’ts of bringing up the concept of self-sabotage (aka Psychological Reversal).
 The best way to address it, is for the client to discover this and bring it up on their own.
 You should only bring it up after you have sufficiently established rapport and only when framed as “an unconscious” mechanism.
 For example you might offer, “It’s interesting that you were getting better and better with each session but now the pain is back.
 You know, sometimes we might not have all parts of ourselves on board with the healing that’s happening.
 Even if consciously we think we are 100% ready for healing some small unconscious part of us may not yet feel ready, or safe enough with the outcome and may not be okay with it.
 Can we explore what that part might need?”
 There are times when it’s okay to take a more direct approach.
 That might be when the client says something like, “I must have some secondary gain going on around this issue because I’ve had it for so long, I’d like your help in figuring this out.”
 My EFT and Matrix practitioners that hire me as their coach will nearly always be ready for exploring from the outset but again, I wait for it to show up organically.
 Doing otherwise can only lead to a client feeling blamed for not “getting over it” already.